How to measure HRMS implementation success

 At the end of your HRMS implementation, as with any other project carried out in the workplace, the key question is, how did we do?
 Was the project a success?
 If an element didn’t go according to plan, why not?
 Whether it all worked perfectly or not, with the benefit of hindsight, what could have been done better, and how?

-To be clear, this post-implementation project review is a separate exercise to measuring ROI (return on investment) of the HRMS system itself.
+To be clear, this article focuses on carrying out a post-implementation HRMS project review.
+This is a separate exercise to a full-blown measuring ROI (return on investment) of the HRMS system itself.
 The focus here is on HRMS implementation success (or a lack thereof).

 Why go to the trouble?